KeneOjiteli/ci-cd-cloud-devops/README.md

 - Provide a screenshot of your Prometheus server showing UP state [URL05_SCREENSHOT]

--Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.
+- Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.